-This is Better than That
+This is Better than That Total Time: 10 minutes

 - Ensure there is enough space for groups of women to sit together in the room like in a circle around a table. - A coffee mug, a pair of socks, a towel and a phone charger should be brought and placed somewhere that everyone in the room can see them.